RemiAWE/ng-flat-datepicker/README.md

 1. `npm install --save ng-flat-datepicker`
 2. Link `/dist/ng-flat-datepicker.js`and `/dist/ng-flat-datepicker.css`
-3. Add the module `'ng-ngFlatDatepicker'` as dependency of your angular module.
+3. Add the module `'ngFlatDatepicker'` as dependency of your angular module.

 ## Usage